kokudori/grunt-encase/README.md

     });

 Then just run `grunt encase` and enjoy!

+The file content can be encased in a AMD Module by specifying "defines" attribute in the initConfig like below.

+	grunt.initConfig({
+	    ...
+	    grunt.initConfig({
+	      encase: {                         // Task
+	        develop: {                      // Target
+	          separator: '\n',              // Concat Separator
+	          enviroment: 'browser',        // Target Enviroment ('node' or 'browser')
+	          exports: ['hoge', 'piyo'],    // Export Variables (string expression or variable names array)
+	          defines: {
+						"jquery": "$",		// Params to be used in constructing the AMD 'define' function "backbone": "bb"
+					   },
+	          src: 'src/*.js',              // source (string expression or filenames array)
+	          dest: 'dest/build.js'         // destination
+	        }
+	      }
+	    });
+	    ...
+	});

 ## TODO
 + When enviroment is 'node', can select export method by option.